ACloudGuru-Resources/Kubernetes_Advanced_Networking/CH06/CH06_L01/README.md

 eksctl delete cluster --name $CLUSTER_NAME
 ```

+If eksctl is having issues you can always go the Cloudformation AWS Console to debug issues deleting the cluster.

 ### 3. Load Balancers

 Verify there are no Load balancers running, ALB or otherwise